 Side Headlock Destroy Actions

-- Bend your knees deeply and then strike with your back hand using a Sword Hand strike up and into the opponent’s groin.
+- Bend your knees deeply and then strike with your Back Hand using a Sword Hand strike up and into the opponent’s groin.
 Rotate your center toward the opponent and strike to the groin using the same strike with the opposite hand.
-Use this same hand to grab and raise the opponent’s front leg as your raise your torso up and then toward your opponent.
+Use this same hand to grab and raise the opponent’s front leg as you raise your torso up and then toward your opponent.
 The opponent should fall backward.

-This is a very dangerous hold and your life could be in immediate danger if this choking hold is applied.
-This is often referred to as a Naked Rear Choke Hold, but it can be much more.
+This is a dangerous hold and your life could be in immediate danger if this choking hold is applied.
+This could be applied as an air choke or as a Rear-naked choke.

-If the opponent’s forearm is pressing into your windpipe then it is referred to as a choke hold.
+If the opponent’s forearm is pressing into your windpipe then it is referred to as an air choke designed to restrict airflow.
 This could cause damage to your windpipe or otherwise prevent you from breathing.
 There is an obvious possibility for both loss of consciousness and death from such a hold if you cannot break it quickly.